adoxa/ansicon/readme.txt

     Vincent Fatica for pointing out \e[K was not right.
     Nat Kuhn for pointing out the problem with report cursor position.
     Michel Kempeneers for discovering the buffer wrap issue.
+    Jean-Luc Gautier for pointing out the problem with redirecting -e to NUL.

     Thiadmer Riemersma for the nearest color algorithm.